 Furthermore, by using a screening tool from a recognized ESG research provider, the fund assets are examined for possible violations of the OECD Guidelines for Multinational Enterprises.
-A company that does not comply with the OECD Guidelines for are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anti-corruption and anti-bribery matters.
+A company that does not comply with the OECD Guidelines for Multinational Enterprises will not be considered for investment.
+A company is considered are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anti-corruption and anti-bribery matters.